Flamehaven projects

 Core tracks, system domains, and the technical thesis behind the work.

-Projects is the domain map.
-It explains the long-horizon tracks that organize how Flamehaven thinks, builds, and verifies systems.
+Projects is the domain map for Flamehaven AI governance systems, reasoning verification engines, scientific BioAI infrastructure, and engineering foundations.
 Selected Work is the proof layer beneath it.
 This page defines the territory first, then points to the artifacts that make it concrete.

 Control, auditability, and safe boundaries